-Up next is Urmila (above), the leader and heroine of the anti-kamlari movement, who was indentured at the age of six and did not begin school until she was 18, against the advice of almost everybody.
+Up next is Urmila (left), the leader and heroine of the anti-kamlari movement, who was indentured at the age of six and did not begin school until she was 18, against the advice of almost everybody.
 Urmila is in her second year of law school and intends to work in the area of human rights, particularly women’s rights, after graduation.

 How exciting to know Tharu women will have powerful female lawyers representing them in Nepal, and showing young girls what women can accomplish!

 International Women’s Day 2021